tobento-ch/service-mail/README.md

 ### Render Templates

-You may want to render a template for a email web view, debugging or other purposes.
+You may want to render a template for an email web view, debugging or other purposes.

 ```php
 use Tobento\Service\Mail\RendererInterface;